Genymobile/genymotion-gradle-plugin/README.md

 Project description
 ------------------
-`plugin` folder contains the Gradle plugin
+The `plugin` folder contains the Gradle plugin.

-`samples` folder contains the example project using the plugin
+The `samples` folder contains the example project using the Gradle plugin.

 Compiling the plugin
 ------------------

-To compile the plugin, got to the root project's folder and run the following command:
+To compile the plugin, go to the root project folder and run the following command:

 ```sh
 ./gradlew :plugin:uploadArchives
 ```

-The build result is a maven repository.
-It will be push into a new folder: `repo`
+The build result is a Maven repository.
+It will be pushed into a new folder: `repo`

 You can now use the plugin as a simple repository.
-To add it to your project file you need to add these lines to your build.gradle:
+To add it to your project file, you must add these lines to your build.gradle file:

 ```groovy
 buildscript {